System Administration

 Phishing Club - API Key

 Generate and manage API keys for programmatic access to Phishing Club functionality.
-These keys enable automation, integration with external systems, and custom application development while maintaining secure authentication protocols.
+These keys enable automation, integration with external systems, and custom application development.

-Note: Comprehensive API documentation will be available with the general availability release.
-Current early access provides basic API functionality for testing and development purposes.
+Note: API documentation will be available with the general availability release.
+Current early access provides basic API functionality for testing and development.

 Session Management

-Session management provides comprehensive oversight of all active login sessions for your account.
-Each successful login creates a unique session that maintains your authentication state.
-This interface enables monitoring of concurrent access, identification of unauthorized sessions, and selective or bulk session termination for enhanced security control.
+Session management provides oversight of all active login sessions for your account.
+Each login creates a unique session that maintains your authentication state.
+This interface enables monitoring of concurrent access, identification of unauthorized sessions, and session termination.

 Phishing Club - Sessions